microsoft/debug-adapter-protocol/specification.md

 ### <a name="Requests_SetInstructionBreakpoints" class="anchor"></a>:leftwards_arrow_with_hook: SetInstructionBreakpoints Request

 Replaces all existing instruction breakpoints.
-Typically, instruction breakpoints would be set from a diassembly window.
+Typically, instruction breakpoints would be set from a disassembly window.

 To clear all instruction breakpoints, specify an empty array.